-And when you use A/B testing software that provides a What You See Is What You Get Editor (like Visual Website Optimizer), the job just gets easier.
+And when you use A/B testing software that provides a What You See Is What You Get Editor (like VWO), the job just gets easier.

 Also, when you need to prove the power of testing to someone, content tweaks are often your best bet.
 It usually doesn’t take much time to set up these tests.
 But they can still have significant conversion lifts.

 So if high-converting copy is what you want, below are some content tweaks you can AB test to improve conversions:

 1) Headline Tweaks

 Okay, since we all know that headline is probably the most viewed element on the page, it had to be the first one here.
 Your headline should tell people exactly what they can expect on your website.

 Follow the No-superlatives Rule – How many of you would fall for a headline that goes along the lines of “I’m the best!”?
 As in, would you believe a headline that says “We deliver the best pizzas in Canada” or “I’m the #1 photographer in Australia”?